natrontech/kubernetes-workshop-golog/docs/kubernetes-basics/database-connection.md

 Now we will create another Deployment with a simple webserver that connects to the database.
 Because the application needs credentials to connect to the database, we will use a Secret to store the credentials.

-Create a file called `db-secret.yaml` with the following content:
+Create a file called `db-secret.yaml` with the following content (make sure to replace the placeholders with your own values):

 ```yaml
 apiVersion: v1